omri24/MoleRatsClassifier/README.md

 <img src="noise in domains.png" alt="Plot Example" width="1000" height="1000">

-Out of the three representations of the data shown above, the clearest representation of the pulse is the time domain representation.
+Out of the 3 representations of the data shown above, the clearest representation of the pulse is the time domain representation.
 Therefore, classification in time domain was chosen over classification in frequency domain.

 ## The classifier